OceanGlidersCommunity/BOON/README.md

 This [GitHub repository](https://github.com/OceanGlidersCommunity/BOON) is for the [OceanGliders Boundary Ocean Observing Network Task Team.](https://www.oceangliders.org/taskteams/boundary-current/)

 ## Why have a BOON repository?
-This repository aims at centralising elements of the BOON Networks that needs to be maintained and kept up to date.
+This repository aims at centralising elements of the BOON Networks that need to be maintained and kept up to date.
 It serves as a forum to request evolution of the documentation related to BOON.
-This include governance material, vocabuary management, membership, and technical discussion.
+This includes governance material, vocabuary management, membership, and technical discussion.

 ## Continous community review
 Feedback by the global glider community is possible at any time.